Sauceke/LoveMachine/doc/README.md

 In Plugin Settings > LoveMachine, you can set the following parameters:

 ### Animation Settings (Koikatsu and KKS only)
 - **Simplify animations:** If enabled, LoveMachine will remove motion blending from animations.
 Motion blending messes up the timing algorithm, so this setting is essential if you want real immersion, especially with Sideloader animations.
-Turned on by default.
-May interfere with other mods, though unlikely.
+Turned off by default.
+May interfere with other mods.

 ### Device List
 This is where all your devices connected to Intiface are listed.